NCAS-CMS/cfstore/cfstore/docs/source/location.rst

 Once the material is loaded into the database:

-* cfdb - is a set of tools which allow you to
+* cfsdb - is a set of tools which allow you to
-    * organise the files in your cfdb into _virtual_ collections, to tag collections, to add properties and descriptions to collections, all without moving data.
+    * organise the files in your database into _virtual_ collections, to tag collections, to add properties and descriptions to collections, all without moving data.
     * to create and manipulate the aggregations of files known as *atomic-datasets*.

 When you want to manipulate the data,

-* cfmove - is a set of tools to move data, or data sub-spaces, between locations.
+* cfmv - is a set of tools to move data, or data sub-spaces, between locations.

 Setting up locations
 --------------------